MadBomber/sqa/README.md

 #### Get Historical Prices

-Go to https::/finance.yahoo.com and down some historical price data for your favorite stocks.
+Go to [https::/finance.yahoo.com](https::/finance.yahoo.com) and down some historical price data for your favorite stocks.
 Put those CSV files into the `SQA.data_dir`.

 You may need to create a `portfolio.csv` file or you may not.
 TODO

-The CSV files will be named by the stock's ticker symbol.
+The CSV files will be named by the stock's ticker symbol as lower case.
 For example: `aapl.csv`

 ### Playing in the IRB - Setup